 When your business engages in projects involving third-party IP creation, there are several key steps you can take to mitigate risks:

 - Document IP assignments thoroughly.
-Ensure your contracts clearly outline the transfer of IP rights.
+Ensure that your contracts clearly outline the transfer of intellectual property rights.
 Proper documentation helps prevent disputes and guarantees a valid transfer of IP to your business.

 - Draft comprehensive commercial agreements.
 Include essential terms that protect your IP rights in agreements.
 Regularly review contracts with consultants, third parties, and employees to ensure they are robust and safeguard your IP.